defactor-com/documentation/docs/engage/front-end-ui/admin-section.md

 ---
 title: Admin Section
-sidebar_position: 6
+sidebar_position: 7
 ---

-The Admin Section in Engage is a permissioned interface used by authorized team members to manage and maintain critical parts of the ecosystem.
-This includes user roles, proposal creation, wallet configuration, and vesting operations.
+The Admin Section provides a secure and permissioned interface for managing core operational and configuration aspects of the Engage platform.
+It enables authorized team members to carry out high-impact actions related to governance, token vesting, liquidity pool setup, and system permissions.

+This section is integral to maintaining the integrity of the ecosystem and ensuring that only designated actors can initiate or approve protocol-level changes.
+Role-based access is enforced through smart contract permissions, and all actions are executed transparently on-chain.

+The module is designed to support evolving platform needs, with extensibility for managing ecosystem wallets, approving proposals, or coordinating token distributions.

 ## Key Capabilities